Interagency or Interlocal Cooperation UPPS No. 03.04.07

-05.02 The responsible account manager cannot amend an IAC or ILC contract and must create a new contract:
+05.02 The responsible account manager may not amend an IAC or ILC contract and must create a new contract:

 a. to extend the contract period beyond the biennium or a fiscal year (in the event of a special one-year appropriation) in which the contract term is in effect;